 Third-party identity verification and proofing

-Use Azure AD B2C to facilitate identity verification and proofing by collecting user data, then passing it to a third party system to perform validation, trust scoring, and approval for user account creation.
+Use Azure AD B2C to facilitate identity verification and proofing by collecting user data, then passing it to a third-party system to perform validation, trust scoring, and approval for user account creation.

-These are just some of the things you can do with Azure AD B2C as your business-to-customer identity platform.
+You have learned some of the things you can do with Azure AD B2C as your business-to-customer identity platform.
 The following sections of this overview walk you through a demo application that uses Azure AD B2C.
 You're also welcome to move on directly to a more in-depth technical overview of Azure AD B2C.